gruntwork-io/boilerplate/README.md

 For example, if you had a variable called `Title` in your `boilerplate.yml` file, then you could access that variable in any of your templates using the syntax `{{.Title}}`.

+You can even use Go template syntax and boilerplate variables in the names of your files and folders.
+For example, if you were using `boilerplate` to generate a Java project, your template folder could contain the path `com/{{.PackageName}}/MyFactory.java`.
+If you run `boilerplate` against this template folder and enter "gruntwork" as the `PackageName`, you'd end up with the file `com/gruntwork/MyFactory.java`.

 #### Template helpers